Azure Active Directory Hybrid Identity Design Considerations

 Consumer-based devices are proliferating the corporate world, and cloud-based software-as-a-service (SaaS) applications are easy to adopt.
 As a result, maintaining control of users’ application access across internal datacenters and cloud platforms is challenging.

 Microsoft’s identity solutions span on-premises and cloud-based capabilities, creating a single user identity for authentication and authorization to all resources, regardless of location.
-We call this Hybrid Identity.
+This concept is known as Hybrid Identity.
 There are different design and configuration options for hybrid identity using Microsoft solutions, and in some case it might be difficult to determine which combination will best meet the needs of your organization.

 This Hybrid Identity Design Considerations Guide will help you to understand how to design a hybrid identity solution that best fits the business and technology needs for your organization.
 This guide details a series of steps and tasks that you can follow to help you design a hybrid identity solution that meets your organization’s unique requirements.
 Throughout the steps and tasks, the guide will present the relevant technologies and feature options available to organizations to meet functional and service quality (such as availability, scalability, performance, manageability, and security) level requirements.